Thomas D. Cabot Associate Professor of Organismic and Evolutionary Biology

 Lab Website: http://www.oeb.harvard.edu/faculty/bomblies/

-The overarching interest of the lab is to understand the molecular mechanisms of evolutionary adaptation, but we see this broadly to include both adaptation to the internal environment (e.g. adaptive evolution in response to genome change) and the external environment (e.g. habitat adaptation).
-Most of our work focuses on Arabidopsis arenosa.
-This lovely relative of A. thaliana is an obligate outcrosser, tetraploid through most of its range, and widely distributed in Europe.There are two main areas we are interested in pursuing with this species:
+The main interest of the lab is to understand the molecular mechanisms of evolutionary adaptation, but we see this broadly to include adaptation to both the internal environment (e.g. adaptation to changes in the genome) and the external environment (habitat adaptation).
+We work mostly with Arabidopsis arenosa, which we have been developing as a molecular model system.
+This lovely relative of A. thaliana is widely distributed in Europe, an obligate outcrosser, and tetraploid through most of its range with an extant diploid variant.
+Populations vary considerably in a number of interesting and potentially adapative traits, as well as in ploidy.

 (1) Adaptation to whole genome duplication.
-Arabidopsis arenosa is autotetraploid through most of its central European range (that is, it has duplicated its entire genome, but the duplication was within the species and did not involve hybridization).
-The tetraploids are outcrossing and fertile.
-From artificially double diploids, we know that the diploid genome is not already competent to sustain stable meiosis in the polyploid state, yet the polyploids show cytologically diploid-like behavior (this was figured out with our collaborator James Higgins in Chris Franklin's group at the University of Birmingham in the UK).
-This suggests that the established tetraploid has adapted to its polyploid genome state.
-How did this happen, what processes were modified and how?
-We are using a combination of genomics, transcriptomics, molecular genetics and cytology to address how meiosis and other key cellular processes may have stabilized in tetraploid evolution.
-We are also beginning to analyze the molecular evolution of meiosis-related genes in diploid and tetraploid A. arenosa.
-Our first study on this topic, a genome scan for signatures of selection in the autotetraploid A. arenosa genome, is already complete and in press at PLoS Genetics.
-Now we are pursuing follow-up work.
+Arabidopsis arenosa is autotetraploid through most of its central European range (that is, it duplicated its entire genome via a within-species event that did not involve hybridization).
+The tetraploids, like their diploid progenitors, are obligately outcrossing and fully fertile.
+From artificially doubled diploids, we know that the diploid genome is not already competent to sustain stable meiosis in the polyploid state, yet the established polyploids show cytologically diploid-like behavior (this was from our collaborators James Higgins, now at the University of Leicester, UK, and Chris Franklin at the University of Birmingham in the UK).
+This suggests that the diploid was not pre-adapted to polyploid meiosis and that the established tetraploid adapted to its polyploid genome.
+What processes were modified and what protein functions changed to condition this, are questions we are seeking to answer using a combination of genomics, transcriptomics, molecular genetics and cytology.
+In two genome scans we identified a set of genes that were likely important in tetraploid evolution.
+With genetic follow-up, we have shown that allelic variation in at least one of these genes has a dramatic effect on chromosome segregation in the tetraploids.
+These genes indicate that likely the function that evolved was the regulation of meiotic crossover number, and more specifically, the strength of crossover interference.
+We are currently following this up to test this, and to understand the underlying mechanisms.
+We are also analyzing the molecular evolution of meiosis-related genes in diploid and tetraploid A. arenosa and have found intriguing patterns that are prompting us to explore the evolution of meiosis genes in greater detail.

 Current group members: